Meghan Markle Is Supporting Kate Middleton As Rumors Of Infidelity Surround Prince William

 “Kate and William generally ignore these sorts of nasty rumors.
 But this one has really rocked them, that’s why lawyers are involved.
 The rumor is so ugly and so false, they couldn’t just ignore it.
 And it doesn’t just hurt them, they are very concerned for Rose.
 She’s a married woman with children, and she’s not used to this kind of public scrutiny.”

-The source went on to explain that the cruel rumor could not have come at a worse time for the couple, as they are about to celebrate their eight year wedding anniversary and are now dealing with the tension of this ordeal, according to Hollywood Life.
+The source went on to explain that the cruel rumor could not have come at a worse time for the couple, as they are about to celebrate their eight-year wedding anniversary and are now dealing with the tension of this ordeal, according to Hollywood Life.

-Throughout this challenging time, the Duchess of Sussex, Meghan Markle has reportedly really been there for Middleton.
-While the pair have been rumored in the past not to get along very well, Markle understands how difficult this is for her sister-in-law.
+Throughout this challenging time, the Duchess of Sussex, Meghan Markle, has reportedly really been there for Middleton.
+While the two has been rumored in the past not to get along very well, Markle understands how difficult this is for her sister-in-law.
 A source close to Markle stated that she’s offered Middleton her support.

 “She’s let Kate know she supports her and is there for her through anything, like she would anyone else she cares about.
 Though she’s busy getting prepared and focusing for her own baby, she’s loyal so of course she’s sticking by her family during this tough time for them.”